Blog

 Government building with an accessibility flag on top; a checklist with 'ADA' on the top is on the right side of the building.
 Two stacked books with a raised gavel over it is on the left side of the building.

-And with updates to accessibility laws like the Americans with Disabilities Act (ADA) and European Accessibility Act (EAA) taking effect in the next two years, it's more important than ever for organizations to have a clear plan for digital accessibility compliance.
+With updates to accessibility laws like the Americans with Disabilities Act (ADA) and the European Accessibility Act (EAA) taking effect in the next two years, it’s more important than ever for organizations to have a clear plan for digital accessibility compliance.

-In the first half of 2024, there was a slight uptick in the number of lawsuit filings from the previous year, although the number was slightly lower than the first half of 2022.
-However, the issue of ADA compliance is far from resolved.
-Lawsuits are highly likely to continue as businesses fail to meet digital accessibility requirements, with Seyfarth Shaw projecting around 8,500 lawsuits by the end of 2024.
+The number of lawsuit filings in the first half of 2024 slightly increased from the previous year, although it was slightly lower than the first half of 2023.
+However, the issue of ADA website compliance is far from resolved.
+Lawsuits are highly likely to continue as businesses fail to meet digital accessibility requirements, with Seyfarth Shaw reporting 8,800 lawsuits at the end of 2024, as mentioned above.

 The lawsuits themselves spanned a range of accessibility issues under both Title II and Title III of the ADA, such as: